GMAT Grammar is an odd concept. I mean, how could it possibly be different from normal English grammar?

 >There might be things that you simply didn’t know were grammar errors.

 The best thing about it is that these rules are fairly consistent, so you learn it and then apply it and you get the points.
 Easy.
-GMAT Grammar is an excellent place to increase your score.
+GMAT Grammar is an excellent place to increase your score, but what are those pesky GMAT grammar tips?

 Um, yeah.
 That’s what this article is about.
-Check out these videos for more information.
+Check out these GMAT Sentence Correction videos for more information.

-Here are some free videos where I discuss GMAT grammar rules!
+Here are some free videos where I discuss GMAT grammar tips!

 It seems like a lot now, but you’ll get used to it.
 The secret is always just practice.